 Mountain Trails in the Summer

-2012 Summer Map Now Available > Printed copies of the Park City trail map are available at the Chamber Visitor’s Center, Museum on Main Street, White Pine Touring, JANS Mountain Outfitters, Cole Sport, ZB Sports, Pearl Izumi, Silver Star & Ski, Sports Authority, Dolly’s Bookstore, Starbucks and a variety of other locations.
+2014 Summer Maps > (Available Late June) Printed copies of the Park City trail map are available at the Chamber Visitor’s Center, Museum on Main Street, White Pine Touring, JANS Mountain Outfitters, Cole Sport, ZB Sports, Pearl Izumi, Silver Star & Ski, Sports Authority, Dolly’s Bookstore and a variety of other locations.
 Individuals are welcome to pick up a copy at any of those locations for a $5 Donation.

 Round Valley (PDF Map Download)